 The Town of Waterville Valley obtains its water from three wells: 2 gravel packed wells and 1 dug well.
 All 3 wells are located off West Branch Road.
-Well #1 has been discontinued and removed from the drinking water system.
-Well #2 is located on the west side of the same river, across from the Sullivan property and yields 300 gpm.
-Well #3 is located on the lower end of the peninsula of where the West and East Branches of the Mad River converge and it yields 180 gpm.
-Well #4 was added to the system this year.
+Well #2 is located on the west side of the Mad River, along The Connector Ski Trail and yields

+300 gpm.
+Well #3 is located on the lower end of the peninsula where the West and East Branches of the Mad River converge and it yields 180 gpm.
+Well #4 was added to the system in 2017.
 It is located in the WMNF near Depot Camp and yields 300 gallons per minute (gpm).